jackiecherotich/B9CY108-_CA1_Que2/README.md

 # Question 2 – File Extension Searching (C# Console Application)

 ## Description
-This application allows the user to enter a file extension and returns a description of the corresponding file type.
+This application allows the user to enter a file extension and returns  a description for that file type.

 ## Features
 - Search file extensions using a dictionary